hugolamarrephd/pymaat/CONTRIB.md

 #### Basic workflow
 0. Create your feature branch: `$ git checkout -b your-feature-branch`
 1. Always run `$ git diff ` before staging (or `$ git diff --staged` when ready to commit) and manually inspect changes.
-2. In particular, make sure there are no trailing whitespaces.
+2. In particular, make sure there are no trailing whitespaces and you use UNIX-style end-of-lines.
 3. Craft simple messages (no description) that help **you** identify each commit
 4. **Don't push feature branch until ready for pull request**